-ETCnomad appears to not be usable as a DHCP server, and the DHCP section of the Shell (ECU in Eos, System Settings in Cobalt) is greyed out.
+ETCnomad appears to not be usable as a DHCP server, or the DHCP section of the Shell (ECU in Eos, System Settings in Cobalt) is greyed out.

 Additionally, the "Launch Eos Family" application must be started As Administrator to make changes to the DHCP Service.